-I recently “outed” myself as having anxiety, a condition that is just part of my make-up (would anyone choose to have this condition?).
-I used to be very embarrassed that I had the condition, but mustered the courage to realise that there’s no shame in having it.
+I recently “outed” myself as having anxiety, a condition that is just part of my make-up (would anyone choose to have it?).
+I used to be very embarrassed that I had the condition, but mustered the courage to realise that there’s no shame.
 But it’s a common enough condition, and I want to talk more about it here.

 Anxiety is an entirely normal emotion that everyone experiences from time to time, such as in the run up to exams or a job interview.
 But when anxiety becomes much more severe, it can take over parts of your consciousness and begin to interfere with everyday life.